 Microlending In Certain Areas

-Small businesses are crucial to many local economies, and because of this, there are often private lenders available to help micro business owners get started.
+Small businesses are crucial to many local economies, and because of this, private lenders are often available to help micro business owners get started.
 Private lenders may be able to accommodate special circumstances for business owners in traditionally underserved communities.
 The U.S. Chamber of Commerce website has an excellent list of resources available for private microloans.
-These loans could help cover payroll costs, marketing campaigns, seasonal expenses, and even supplies.
+These loans could help cover payroll costs, marketing campaigns, seasonal expenses, and supplies.

 Micro Businesses Help From Your State